 Morphology, physiology and distribution of microorganisms.
 Three lecture and four laboratory hours per week.
-Prerequisite: Permission of instructor.
+Prerequisite: Permission of instructor. (winter)

-(winter)

 BI 305 Pathophysiology A conceptual study of the derangements of the physiologic mechanisms and the compensatory responses involved in the disease process.
 Special attention is given to correlations between physiological changes and signs, symptoms and the development of basic pathology at the cellular, molecular and systemic levels.
 Forms the basis for the rationale of medical and nursing intervention.

-sion of instructor.
+Prerequisites: BI 200 and 210, or BI 270 and 271.
+Recommended: BI 310, 330.
+Permission of instructor.

-BI 310 Comparative Vertebrate Embryology 5 credits Early development of the frog and chick with consideration of the early development of the human.
+BI 310 Comparative Vertebrate Embryology 5 credits

+Early development of the frog and chick with consideration of the early development of the human.

 Three lecture and four laboratory hours per week.